denivancampos/denivancampos/README.md

 Hi there 👋!
 Nice to see you.

-<p>Welcome to my page! </br> I'm Denivan Campos, Ph.D. student in Computer Science at Federal University of Bahia, Brazil.
+<p>Welcome to my page! </br> I'm Denivan Campos, a Ph.D. student in Computer Science at Federal University of Bahia, Brazil.
 </br> Currently living in <img src="https://s1.static.brasilescola.uol.com.br/be/conteudo/images/2-bandeira-do-brasil.jpg" width="13"/> <b>Salvador - Bahia, Brazil</b>.
 <p>